Bachelorette Parties: F*cking Awesome, But Expensive. Let’s Talk About It.

 We’re doing the right thing by talking about it!
 It is pretty strange that we live in a society where talking about money is more taboo than talking about masturbation.
 We can only have a real conversation about how to deal with this massive expense when we acknowledge that a) these parties cost a lot and b) the majority of the country lives paycheck to paycheck—which is an emotionally stressful place to be.

-(And for whatever it’s worth, you could substitute out “Bachelorette parties” and in plenty of other cultural obligations that seem outdated in the age of interconnectivity a.k.a. having a million friends.
+(Here, you could substitute out “Bachelorette parties” and replace it with ay number of cultural obligations that seem outdated in the age of having a million friends.
 I’ll let you use your imagination here…*COUGH wedding gifts COUGH*)

-Before we dive in, let’s start with a solid base layer of good reminders.
+Before we dive in, let’s start with a solid base layer of this should go without saying.
 We do not live in a classless society, and those in the lower and lower-middle classes have the odds stacked against them.
 The majority of people in this country lose sleep over paying bills.
-In bachelorette parties and in life, it is categorically wrong to assume that because someone doesn’t have money, it is their fault.
+In bachelorette parties and in life, it is categorically wrong to assume that because someone doesn’t have money, it is somehow their fault.
 Kewl?
 Let’s move forward.

 I think it’s best to open this conversation up from several angles.
 First, my thoughts for the person(s) planning the party, so the bride, maid of honor, or bridesmaids.